Meet Hayden

 — Will, Music Therapist

 Will is careful to note that music therapy is one part of a larger support team.
 But music offers something uniquely powerful: a space where Hayden is never reluctant to show up.
-And that eagerness, he says, is the whole engine.
+The motivation that music therapy provides Hayden encourages her to make improvements towards her goals.

-Those who work with Hayden also talk about her ear.
+Will also talks about her ear.
 She'll hear a melody, the theme from Inside Out, a song from a game, something drifting across a room, and then she'll go to the keyboard and find it.
 Not all at once.
 She plays a note, listens, shakes her head.
 Tries another.
 Nope, not that one.
 And then, with the focus of someone who cannot let it go until it's right, she finds the match.
 Will uses this gift deliberately, building musical skills alongside communication goals.
-They compose songs together on handbells, learn note names, choose tempos, fast, faster, faster! and laugh when it gets wonderfully chaotic.
+They compose songs together on handbells, learn note names and choose tempos.

 "The talent runs in the family," Heather smiles.
 "My brothers are into guitars and bass.
 We're a very musical family.
 I'd love to get her into more structured lessons someday, but right now, this is exactly where she needs to be."

-Near the end of a recent session, someone asked Hayden what she likes most about music therapy.
+Near the end of a recent session, Hayden was asked what she likes most about music therapy.
 She thought for a long moment, the kind of pause that once would have ended in I don't know, and then she answered clearly.

 "Playing the piano."